A visit to Immigration at Government Center Building B, Chaengwattana Road.

 Government Center Building B, at Chaeng Wattana Road Soi 7

 Building B is really huge rectangular building (there is a building A close to the main Chaeng Wattana road of similar appearance and size).
 Once inside the building it is revealed that most of the wide space is occupied by an empty central atrium (all roofed), about the size of two soccer fields.
 All around are various government offices and related services 5-6 floors high.
-The building inside is rather functional and mostly undecorated.
+The building is rather functional and not exactly architecturally inspiring.

 The immigration offices themselves are more spacious than at the old location at Suan Phlu.
 There is an information desk at the entrance, where you are given the appropriate forms to fill out.
 A little bit further is the location where you can get your 'queue' number.
 Opening hours are from 8.30 A.M. till 4.30 P.M.
 However the last queue numbers (and you need them) are given before 3.30 P.M.

 A walk around the immigration shows that business is not conducted anymore in one wide open space.
 Immigration officers are located in separate cubicles.
-You may experience a lunch break of the staff between 12.00 A.M. and 1.00 P.M.
+You may experience a lunch break of the staff between 12.00 A.M. and 1.00 P.M., when all activity is temporarily halted.

 How to get to Immigration?